Yate: Buses

 Bus services within the Yate area are mainly provided by First West of England.
 Other operators who provide bus services to/from Yate include Coachstyle, Eurocoaches and Stagecoach West.

 Regular bus services link Yate with Bristol city centre.
 There are also buses from Yate running to Bath, Cribbs Causeway, Malmesbury, Tetbury and Westonbirt Arboretum.
 Additionally, buses link Yate to a number of other towns/villages within South Gloucestershire and west Wiltshire including Acton Turville, Badminton, Charfield, Chipping Sodbury, Downend, Emersons Green, Filton, Fishponds, Frenchay, Iron Acton, Kingswood, Luckington, Pucklechurch, Mangotsfield, Old Sodbury, Sherston, Staple Hill, Thornbury, Tormarton, Westerleigh, Wick, Winterbourne and Wotton-under-Edge.

 Yate is also served by the WESTlink on-demand bus, available to the public Monday-Saturday.

 Buses in Yate pick up and set down at Yate Bus Station which is at Yate Shopping Centre.
 A number of bus services also pass Yate railway station.
 Yate Park and Ride is located at the western edge of the town and has services to the town centre and to Bristol.

-Twin town
+Twin towns

-Yate is twinned with Bad Salzdetfurth in Germany and Genieri in Gambia.
+Yate is twinned with Bad Salzdetfurth in Germany and Genieri in The Gambia.

 Media

 Regional local news and television programmes are provided by BBC West and ITV West Country.
 Television signals are received from the Mendip TV transmitter.
-Because of its proximity to Wales, BBC Wales and ITV Cymru Wales can also be received from the Wenvoe TV transmitter.
+Because of its proximity to Wales, BBC Wales, ITV Cymru Wales and S4C can also be received from the Wenvoe TV transmitter.

 Local radio stations are BBC Radio Bristol, Heart West, Smooth Radio Bristol, Greatest Hits Radio South West and community based station, Thornbury Radio.

 Yate's local newspapers are the Bristol Post and Gazette Series.